-Then change to the directory in which you want to create the project sources.
-Execute the command with the path to the ERD program as a parameter You can also provide a file name for the SQLite3 database used by the application generated by Spicey, e.g.,
+Then you can generate the sources of your web application by the command with the ERD program as a parameter.
+You can also provide a file name for the SQLite3 database used by the application generated by Spicey, e.g.,

 '''

-spiceup .../MyERD.curry
+spiceup MyERD.curry

 '''

 '''

-spiceup --db MyData.db .../MyERD.curry
+spiceup --db MyData.db MyERD.curry

 '''

 If the parameter "--db DBFILE" is not provided, then DBDFILE is set to the default name "ERD.db" (where ERD is the name of the specified ER model).
 Since this specification will be used in the generated web programs, a relative database file name will be relative to the place where the web programs are stored.
 In order to avoid such confusion, it might be better to specify an absolute path name for the database file.
+This path could also be set in the definition of the constant sqliteDBFile in the generated Curry program Model/ERD.curry.

-$^{^{10}}$ If you installed Spicey as described above, the downloaded spicey package is located in the directory $$HOME/.cpm/bin_packages/spicey.$ make compile make deploy
+10If you installed Spicey as described above, the downloaded spicey package is located in the directory \$HOME/.cpm/app_packages/spicey.